SystemsApproach/ops/lifecycle.rst

 integration-and-testing process (this is the traditional model of vendors releasing a new version of their product), we take a more expansive approach that starts with development process—the creation of new features and capabilities.
-As depicted in :numref:`Figure %s
-<fig-cycle>`, including the “innovation” step, the goal is to sustain
-a virtuous cycle, which the cloud industry has taught us leads to greater *feature velocity*.
+Including the “innovation” step closes the virtuous cycle depicted in :numref:`Figure %s<fig-cycle>`, which the cloud industry has taught us leads to greater *feature velocity*.

 .. _fig-cycle:
 .. figure:: figures/Slide9.png